StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 If Electron < 20, please follow the CL in `Trace Crbug` to manually integrate HEVC features, pull request of the patch code welcome.

 ## Change Log

+`2022-06-17` Remove Linux Support, Update Other Platform and HDR support status

 `2022-05-26` Update Chrome Canary HEVC feature test guide